wendyverdonk93/docs/content/integrations/plugins/vue-storefront/manual.md

 ```

-To display also the images of each payment methods you have to below payment_methods_mapping the mapping for images, just copy and paste this:
+To display the images of each payment methods you have to below payment_methods_mapping the mapping for images, just copy and paste the following code:

 ```json
     "payment_methods_mapping_img": {